VinciEcoDrive/VED-KiCad-Libraries/readMe.md

 ## 📜 Licence

-ThiThis work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 You are free to: